ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * Thank you to Rohan Mahy for his help in exploring the CDDL schema and CBOR format for vCon and testing out the extension framework with MIME.
 * The examples in this document were generated using the command line interface (CLI) from the py-vcon [PY-VCON] python open source project.
 * Thank you to Steve Lasker for formatting and spelling edits.
+* Thank you to Mike Jones for input and help media types, version and helping to form the extension framework.
+* Thank you to Jonathan Lennox for numerous inputs including separate single channel recordings per party and the extension framework.
 * Thank you to Marc Petit-Huguenin for sorting out session_id.